open-o11y/aws-o11y-good-practices/docs/recipes/ec2-eks-metrics-go-adot-ampamg.md

 $aws delete-role --role-name amp-iamproxy-ingest-role
 ```

-4. Remove the Amazon Managed Service for Grafana workspace by removing it from the console.
+4. Remove the AMG workspace by removing it from the console.